 Measuring productivity is, of course, important, particularly for channels like email and SMS where tracking how time is spent is more opaque.
 Simultaneously measuring adherence to expected schedules provides the necessary context to accurately evaluate gross output metrics.
 This level of granularity helps managers identify coaching opportunities and helps teams as a whole to more consistently hit their service level and response targets.

-For example, this additional visibility led to a 25% improvement in agent productivity at Harry’s while Stripe was able to improve overall team adherence by 33%.
+For example, this additional visibility led to a gain of 35 productive hours per week for Pie Insurance while Stripe was able to improve overall team adherence by 33%.
 For the purposes of our calculation, we assume that every 5% improvement in productivity and adherence yields a 1% improvement in overall team efficiency—as measured by the total number of agent hours saved, resulting in a $48,048 cost-savings value annually for our example team.

 Dynamic forecasting is a critical operational component of running an efficient support team day to day.
 Rather than simply forecasting for long-term planning purposes, dynamic forecasting provides real-time data to enable teams to respond to the fluctuations in contact volume throughout a given day or week.